 THE GARAGE – The garage provides space to store bikes if required, and a dry space to maintain bikes as well.

 The garden is large and secluded, surrounded by a dry stone wall with no ponds so very suitable for children and pets.
 Areas of lawn surround the cottage.
 Over the garden wall you will find the beach on two sides to the South and West, to the East is a pretty area of wilderness woodland giving privacy and an attraction to wildlife.
 At the end of the flowering shrub lined driveway beyond the gate to the North is the access to Lichen from the lane.

-Lichen and the wider Carrick shore is a haven for wildlife so if you enjoy watching wildlife then Lichen is the place to be.
-You can watch deer playing on Carrick shore or drinking from the burn.
-If you walk quietly to the shore on a warm sunny day even in March, then you can watch Adders basking in the warmth of the sun.
-Disturb them and they will slither away to their rock pile homes.
+Lichen and the wider Carrick Shore are a haven for wildlife, so if you enjoy watching wildlife then Lichen is the place to be.
+You can watch deer playing on Carrick Shore or drinking from the burn.
 If you are lucky you can see an Otter hunting and playing.
 Observe the garden wall and watch the little mice climbing about.
 Look even closer for insects and minibeasts.

 Look up to the skies to watch birds, in the spring look for geese and swans.
 The bushes are filled with nesting birds – the dawn chorus mixed with the sound of the sea is a great thing to wake to!